polkadot-fellows/Evaluations/README.md

   * Fork the `Evaluations` repository.
   * Create a new folder in the `evidence` folder and rename it to match your Github username.
   * Copy the `0000-argument-template.md` file into the new folder and rename it to match the title of your request.
-  * Fill out the argument template and open a PR.
+  * Fill out the Argument template and open a PR.
   * Announce the argument to the Fellowship and wait at least one week.
   * If there are no major pushbacks by the Fellowship, submit the argument on-chain via the [Core Fellowship UI](https://collectives.subsquare.io/fellowship/core) provided by Subsquare.